barberislab/GEMMER/pages/documentation.md

     - Centered around one or more genes
 - Data visualization using interactive D3 (not 3D!) drawings
     - With various filtering possibilities
-- Data export for interaction networks to SVG and Excel
+- Data export for interaction networks to SVG, JSON, GEXF and Excel
+- Excel and GEXF export formats may be imported for further analysis into Gephi and Cytoscape.

 ## GEMMER Workflow
 ![Workflow](img/GEMMER_workflow.png)